bsdpot/potluck/hugo-nginx/README.md

 The CONSULSERVERS parameter defines the consul server instances, and must be set as ```CONSULSERVERS='"10.0.0.2"'``` or ```CONSULSERVERS='"10.0.0.2", "10.0.0.3", "10.0.0.4"'``` or ```CONSULSERVERS='"10.0.0.2", "10.0.0.3", "10.0.0.4", "10.0.0.5", "10.0.0.6"'```

+The GOSSIPKEY parameter is the gossip encryption key for consul agent.

+The SERVERNAME parameter is the fully qualified domain name to configure nginx with.

 The IP parameter is the IP address of the pot image.

-The SERVERNAME parameter is the fully qualified domain name to configure nginx with.

 The SITENAME parameter is the name of the hugo site and affects directory naming.